 In the present document, "Number of registered UEs per network slice" or "Number of UEs per network slice " refer to simultaneous number of UEs registered per network slice, and "Number of established PDU Sessions" or "Number of PDU Sessions" refer to simultaneous number of PDU Sessions established per network slice.

-The network slice is identified by a S-NSSAI.
+The identification of the subscription to the network slice is the S-NSSAI.